tech4socialgood/agency-jekyll-theme/fun-links.md

 	<h2 class="section-heading text-uppercase">Fun(-ish) links</h2>
 </div>
 <br>
 Congratulations!
-You discovered a page of random and fun-ish links.
-All compiled from our slack space.
+You discovered a page of random and fun-ish links, compiled from what memebrs shared in our slack space.
 Enjoy!

 Maybe you wonder [what your face looks like](https://glanceback.info){:target="_blank"} when staring at a laptop.